turnage/graw/readme.md

 * I may add methods to an interface.
 This will only break you if you embed it and implement a method with the same name as the one I add.
-* I may add fields the Config struct.
+* I may add fields to the Config struct.
 This will only break you if you embed it and add a field with the same name as the one I add, or initialize it positionally.

 I don't foresee anyone having a reason to do either of these things.

-If you were using the latest of major version 0, this should upgrade shouldn't break you unless you change your import path; v0 is still available at:
+If you were using the latest of major version 0 and don't want to upgrade yet, v0 is still available at:

     go get gopkg.in/turnage/graw.v0